r1skkam/TryHackMe-Introduction-to-DevSecOps/README.md

 # Introduction to DevSecOps
 ## Task 1 Introduction
+### DevSecOps Learning Path
+1. Introduction to DevSecOps (Secure SDLC, Environments, and Tools)
+2. Security of the Pipeline (Pipeline Automation, Source Code Security, Automated Code Testing, Dependency Management, CI/CD, and Environment Security)
+3. Security in the Pipeline (Attacking the Pipeline, Exploiting Vulnerabilities in the Pipeline, Defending the Pipeline)
+4. Infrastructure as Code (Cloud DevOps, Secret Management, Exploiting Terraform, Exploiting Vagrant, Exploiting Docker)
 ## Task 2 DevOps: A New Hope
 ## Task 3 The Infinite Loop
 ## Task 4 Shifting Left